Improving Outcomes in Cardiogenic Shock Through Best Practices

 This download reviews cardiogenic shock guidelines and best practices for identifying, stabilizing, revascularizing and reassessing high-risk cardiogenic shock patients.

 Mark Anderson, MD, discusses how cardiac surgery may be able to help achieve a ≥80% survival to discharge in the National Cardiogenic Shock Initiative (NCSI) Study.

 Impella Patient Management in the CCU

-Joseph Parrillo, MD, Brian Porvin, DO, and Steven Keller, MD, PhD, discuss managing patients in the CCU with Impella.
+Joseph Parrillo, MD, Brian Porvin, DO, Steven Keller, MD, PhD, and Seth Bilazarian, MD, discuss managing patients in the CCU with Impella.

 Use the tool to calculate cardiac power output (CPO) and predict right ventricular failure following the implantation of an Impella left-side heart pump.